 Georgia’s renowned peach trees, fried pickles, porch-side storytellers, and mineral-rich red soil make it a standout vacation destination.
-Add to that its lasting literary heritage and your trip will create memories unlike anywhere else you have traveled.
+Add to that its lasting literary heritage and your trip will create memories unlike anywhere else.

 For those interested in more rural finds, we recommend the Alice Walker and Jimmy Carter literary landmarks.